Choosing The Right Kitchen Paint

 When beginning your decorating project, take time to research schemes that you would like to recreate.
 You can browse images on Pinterest or magazines for inspiration.

-Browse our kitchen inspiration to find the scheme of your dreams.
+Browse our inspiration gallery to find the kitchen colour scheme of your dreams.

-The space, orientation and light in your kitchen will affect the colour.
-Each shade can look entirely different depending on the direction of natural light.
+The space, orientation and light in your kitchen will affect how the colour appears.
+Each shade can look different depending on the direction of natural light.
+So it’s always important to test sample pots in the space before making your final decision.

 Discover our guide to considering the orientation of the space.